Aaron Peskin: Housing and development

 Peskin sponsored 2006 legislation to curb the Ellis Act, a state law that allows property owners to evict tenants by quitting the rental business, by prohibiting landlords who instigate an Ellis Act eviction from participating in the city's condominium conversion lottery.
 The Ellis Act has led to many tenancy-in-common conversions of apartment buildings in San Francisco by tenants who desire to own property, and real estate promoters seeking to make ownership opportunities available (and thereby earning fees and profits).

 Peskin has been endorsed by the San Francisco Tenants Union, the Affordable Housing Alliance and the Community Tenants Association.
 In his 2015 reelection campaign, he advocated extending San Francisco's rent control to buildings constructed after 1979 (which would necessitate changes in state law).
 He has also been endorsed by the San Francisco Apartment Association, an advocacy group for rental building owners and property managers, of which he is a member as a landlord himself.

 Peskin opposes the Treasure Island Development project, which over two decades is planned to create 7,000 to 8,000 housing units, 25 percent of which are affordable, alongside commercial, retail, office and public spaces.
 He led a group called Citizens for a Sustainable Treasure Island in lawsuits against the city of San Francisco and a developer, arguing that its impact on environment and traffic had not been properly reviewed.
 The courts rejected the complaint by Peskin and his group, with the California Supreme Court declining an appeal in October 2014.

-Peskin introduced legislation in March 2017 which would bar contractors from work on city projects if they bid for a contract to construct the proposed US-Mexico border wall.

-In October 2021, Peskin voted against the construction of 316 micro-homes in Tenderloin, 13.5% of which would have been designated as affordable housing.
+In October 2021, Peskin voted to block construction of a 495-unit apartment building with 25% affordable housing on the site of a Nordstroms valet parking lot.
+That same month, Peskin voted against the construction of 316 micro-homes in Tenderloin, 13.5% of which would have been designated as affordable housing.
 Peskin said there was "a glut of group housing in the Tenderloin and Mid-Market areas."

 In January 2022, Peskin defended the delay in approval for a $18.7 million grant to repurpose a hotel in his district into a homeless shelter for upwards of 250 people.
 Peskin said that the project needed "meaningful and real involvement with the community."

-Peskin opposed the 2022 San Francisco Board of Education recall elections, which was supported by more than 76% of voters.
-The day after the recall vote won, he sponsored Proposition C, which would make recalling officials harder in San Francisco.
+In 2023, Peskin voted to halt the conversion of a single-family home in Nob Hill into ten townhomes.
+He said that the new housing might adversely affect a nearby recreation center.

+In 2024, Peskin opposed SB951, a bill that would remove the ability of the California Coastal Commission to delay and reject housing developments in areas of San Francisco's coast that are already urbanized.
+He also voted to block the construction of 24 housing units on the lot of a former medical library.

+Peskin has criticized the historical redevelopment of neighborhoods like the Fillmore and Japantown which has displaced Black residents.